redhat-plumbers-in-action/differential-shellcheck/README.md

 ### sarif

-Relative path to SARIF file containing detected defects.
-Example of use:
+Relative path to the SARIF file containing detected defects.
+Example of how to use `sarif` output within the workflow:

 ```yaml
 - id: ShellCheck